 Jennings Randolph Peace Scholar Dissertation Fellowships are awarded to outstanding doctoral students.
 The fellowships support one year of dissertation research and writing on topics addressing the sources, nature, prevention, and management of international conflict.
-This year we are pleased to be supporting nine Peace Scholars who are conducting their dissertation research across the globe.
+This year we are pleased to be supporting five Peace Scholars who are conducting their dissertation research across the globe.
 To learn more, read their biographies below.

 Current Peace Scholars